-Low emissivity, or Low-E windows as they’re sometimes called, are windows that contain a highly reflective coating on the glass.
+Low emissivity, or Low-E energy efficient windows as they’re sometimes called, are windows that contain a highly reflective coating on the glass.
 That coating reflects both heating and cooling back into homes, which reduces solar heat gain in the summer to lower energy bills.
 In fact, the Department of Energy projects that installing Low-E storm windows saves the average homeowner somewhere between 12 to 33 percent on their annual utility bills.

 That’s great for your energy profile—but it may not be so swell for your next-door neighbors.
 In rare cases, the reflective power of Low-E windows is so strong that it causes massive heat damage to neighbor’s homes.
 A number of complaints have emerged over the last decade, with homeowners claiming their neighbor’s Low-E windows melted their vinyl siding.
 Vinyl is essentially hardened plastic, so it’s temperature sensitive, just like plastic.
 In temperatures over 160 to 165 degrees, it can soften and eventually warp, droop, and ripple.